Pediatrics – Breastfeeding Center

 As part of Michelle Obama's initiative Let's Move!
 In Indian Country, the Indian Health Service (IHS) aims to make all 13 delivery hospitals Baby-Friendly by the end of 2014.
 With funding and support from the Kellogg Foundation, The Breastfeeding Center is working with Native American communities to help implement the BFHI in hospitals serving Native Americans throughout the United States.
 We are also working with community groups like the Navajo Nation Breastfeeding Coalition to increase breastfeeding in locations beyond the hospital.

 May 1st, 2014

-For more information, email: IndianCountryBreastfeeds@gmail.com
+For any questions, please email: IndianCountryBreastfeeds@gmail.com